spbail/git-intro-workshop/workflows/w_1a_create_update_myrepo.md

 - [ ] Update a local repo from the remote (pull)
 - [ ] Update a remote from local changes (push)
 - [ ] Look at git history
-- [ ] Makes changes and push changes to GH from terminal

 ---